18300 W. Keetoowah Circle Tahlequah, OK 74464

-As with other federally recognized tribes throughout the United States, the United Keetoowah Band has its own unique process to determine membership.
+As with other federally recognized tribes throughout the U.S., the United Keetoowah Band has its own unique process to determine membership.
 Below are Enrollment documents and a brief FAQ of the most common questions about membership into the UKB.

 What are the eligibility requirements for membership into the United Keetoowah Band of Cherokee Indians?